-- restructuring our debt:

-- · selling additional assets or equity interests in certain assets or our joint venture;
+- restructuring our debt; - selling additional assets or equity interests in certain assets or our joint venture; - not paying dividends or repurchasing shares; - reducing, delaying or canceling business activities, acquisitions, investments or capital expenditures; or - seeking bankruptcy protection.

-- not paving dividends:

-- · reducing, delaying or canceling business activities, acquisitions, investments or capital expenditures; or

-- seeking bankruptcy protection.

 Such measures might not be successful, and additional debt or equity capital may not be available on acceptable terms or enable us to meet our debt, lease, capital expenditure and other obligations.
 Some of such measures may adversely affect our business and reputation.
 In addition, financing agreements may restrict our ability to implement some of these measures.